Schedule & Calendar

 Show and Tell

-Show and Tell will take place each Wednesday/Thursday.
+Show and Tell will take place the last week of the month.
 The theme will be listed on the monthly calendar.
 Please only send one Show and Tell item in your child’s backpack.
 Do not let your child bring toys to preschool, unless it relates to the theme.
 Show and Tell relates each week to the letter and sound that we are focusing on in class.

 Each student will have an opportunity to be the star student for the class.
 This is a chance for your child to be spotlighted and teach the class about themselves.
 When it is your child’s turn we will send home a basket for you to fill with three items that help to describe your child.
 You can also bring a poster of pictures that will be displayed at school.